 It should also have trace minerals such as boron, copper, and zinc.

-Formulations containing boron typically also contain all of the essential nutrients necessary for good palm tree growth.
+Formulations containing boron typically also contain all of the essential nutrients necessary for good palm growth throughout the growing season.

 Keep in mind fertilizer for palm trees should not contain mineral oxides such as iron oxide.

 This is rust, which is not at all useful for palm trees.

 Double check to be sure the iron contained in the fertilizer you use is either chelated iron or EDTA iron.